 Mecklenburg County is committed to reduction of construction/demolition waste.
 Technical assistance is available at no charge to those companies willing to partner with the County in this effort.
-Please contact Diane Davis at (704) 432-0399 for more information regarding the County's technical assistance services and for submission of your Solid Waste Management Plan.
+Please contact Diane Davis at (704) 432-0399 for more information regarding the County's technical assistance services.